One of the most important parts of any business, including eCommerce, is to ensure that the cash flow is positive and consistent.

 Create strategic policies

 One of the most important things you can do is to be two steps ahead of your competition and your customers.
-This means, when it comes to invoicing, that you need to have firm policies in place that will help to avoid any unpleasant confusion or surprises when your clients get their invoices.
+This means, when it comes to invoicing, that you need to have firm policies in place that will help to avoid any unpleasant confusion or surprises when your clients get their eCommerce invoice.

 Strategic, effective policies will help create a shared understanding between you and your clients.
 You may adjust these policies later on, and it is recommended, as the business develops and you get a better understanding of the needs and wants of your clients.